Tihhon Šišov

-Tihhon Šišov (born 11 February 1983, in Tallinn) is an Estonian footballer, who last played for Maardu Linnameeskond in Estonian Esiliiga.
+Tihhon Šišov (born 11 February 1983, in Tallinn) is an Estonian footballer, who plays for FC Tallinn in Estonian Esiliiga.

 Position

 He plays the position of defender and is 1.73 m tall and weighs 77 kg.

 Club career

 To Hungary and back

 In December 2008 he went on a trial to Nemzeti Bajnokság I side Győri ETO FC and later signed a 3,5-year deal with the club, alongside teammate Tarmo Kink.
 Only a week later the club wanted to drop the player. Šišov opted against appealing to FIFA as he and the clubs involved found a solution.
 The contract was mutually terminated and the player returned to Levadia.
 At the end of the 2009 Meistriliiga season, he declined new contract offers from Levadia as he wanted to test himself outside Estonia.

 Feud with Khazar Lankaran

 In January 2010, he signed a two-year contract with Azerbaijan Premier League club FK Khazar Lankaran.
 After half a year and 9 appearances in the league, the club decided to send the player home.
 Khazar transfer listed the player for around $50,000.
 This time Šišov asked FIFA for help as the team did not pay the wages nor release the needed papers to join another club, but with no success.